A guide to knee injections for osteoarthritis

 These injections use cells called platelets.
 These help wounds heal and blood clot.
-The doctor will take the platelets from the patient's own blood.
-Once inside the knee joint, platelets release substances called growth factors that help fix damaged tissues.
+The doctor takes the platelets from the individual's own blood.
+Once inside the knee joint, platelets release growth factors, which are substances that help fix damaged tissues.

-PRP injections may relieve OA pain and improve function, although further evidence is needed before this treatment enters the mainstream.
+PRP injections may relieve OA pain and improve function, although researchers must provide further evidence before this treatment enters the mainstream.

 Stem cell injections

-These injections use cells that can develop into any type of tissue in the body to repair damaged cartilage in the knee.
-Stem cell injection treatment can help reduce swelling and relieve pain.
+These injections repair damaged cartilage using cells that can develop into any type of tissue.
+Stem cell injections can help reduce swelling and relieve pain.

 Before turning to injections, more conservative treatments are available, like physical therapy, heat, ice, and weight loss.
-Insurers will often not cover injections for osteoarthritis until they receive evidence confirming that conservative treatment has been attempted without success.
+Insurers will often not cover injections for osteoarthritis until they receive evidence confirming that a person has attempted conservative treatment without success.